 Check out the infographic below from Nationwide, featuring several interesting statistics about space heater fires and safety tips to help you and your family stay safe this season:

 Do you have more questions about space heater safety?
 Contact Staley Electric today.
-Whatever home electric need you may have, our professional electricians serve all customers across Central and Northwest Arkansas.
+Whatever home electric need you may have, our professional electricians serve all customers across Central Arkansas.
 Whether you need an electrical upgrade, whole home generator, simple outlet repair, or any other home electrical fix, our residential electric company is glad to serve.
 Learn more about us by clicking HERE!